-It’s simple: You’ve decided you need more living space.
-But maybe you’ve priced out building a new addition onto your home and it just doesn’t seem practical.
-Or maybe there isn’t even enough space on your property to make it possible.
-A garage conversion may be a potential solution.
-Redoing your garage could be one of the more affordable ways to add living space—and one of the quickest ways, too.
+Consider this: You’ve decided you need more living space, but maybe you’ve priced out building a new addition onto your home and it’s simply not practical—or maybe there isn’t enough space on your property to make it a reality.
+If your house has a garage, converting it could be a potential solution to adding living space.
+Redoing your garage may be one of the more affordable ways to expand your current home, not to mention one of the quickest.

-We’ll discuss how a garage conversion could add value to your home, what you might need to consider before you get started, and how to tackle some of the biggest tasks.
-Finally, we’ll share garage conversion cost ranges, as well as potential ways to finance this exciting project.
+What a garage conversion will cost and how much time it takes depends on the purpose of the remodel.
+We’ll break down some of the most common reasons people convert garages into living space, how a garage conversion could add value to your home, what you might need to consider before you get started, and how to tackle some of the biggest tasks.
+We’ll also share garage conversion cost ranges, as well as potential ways to finance such a project.

 Do Garage Conversions Add Value?

-How you use the space that was formerly your garage depends, in part, on whether it’s attached to your house or a freestanding structure.
-If the garage is attached, you could create a room that becomes part of your home.
+How you use a converted garage space depends on whether it’s attached to your house or a freestanding structure.
+If the garage is attached, you could create a room that becomes part of your home.; this might be a recreation room, a workout room, a family room, a home theater, an extra bedroom or a multipurpose room where you can host friends.

-A detached garage could become a mini apartment for your child who’s now a young adult, you could create an art studio that has all the privacy inherent of its own building, or you could get to work without ever leaving home!
+A detached garage could become an apartment for your child as a young adult or teenager; you could create an art studio that has all the privacy inherent of its own building; or you could build out a home office so you can work remotely without ever leaving your house.
+The options are endless, so the first step is figuring out how a converted garage may provide the most value for your specific needs.

 Need help funding your garage conversion?